vinayakgajjewar/RaptorBackendApp/README.md

 <user username="admin" password="password" roles="manager-gui, manager-script"/>
 ```

+Move the R-tree files to `apache-tomcat-9.0.54/data/rtree/wildfire_index/` and start the Tomcat server using `> ./bin/startup.sh`.
+It is important that the Tomcat server is started from inside the `apache-tomcat-9.0.54/` directory so that Tomcat knows where the data files for the web application are located.

 Navigate to `localhost:8080/manager` and log in with your admin credentials to access the Tomcat Manager, where the Raptor web app should appear under Applications.